zhifeil/Decentralized-e-voting/README.txt

 For each election, there is a 'encrypted_votes.txt' file to store encrypted votes and hash value.

+# Structure of vote

+Suppose there are two candidates C_1,C_2,  then the vote is a hex num V=V_1||V_2.
+For example, V=0001||0010 represents one vote for C_1 and two votes for C_2.
+Therefore, for our case, each candidate can receive a maximum of 15 votes.

-If you have any quesitons, please check our demo video https://www.youtube.com/watch?v=oi3uoW_KC-c or contact us.
+If you have any quesitons, please check our demo video https://www.youtube.com/watch?v=oi3uoW_KC-c about two test cases(1. normal voting process and 2. if someone has already tampered with encrypted_votes.txt file) or contact us.
 Thanks a lot.